brownrb/myFP2EFirmware/README.md

 #HalfStepperESP32 Library
 This library manages the stepping modes for the ULN2003, L298N, L293DMINI and L9110S driver boards.
 It is a modified version of the HalfStepper library from Tom Biuso.
 DO NOT MODIFY THESE FILES.
 It has been modified to work with ESP8266 and ESP32 chips.

-#IRRemoteESP32 Library
-This library manages communication with an Infra-Red controller.
-The Library is based on one created by Ken Shirriff but has been modified wto work with ESP8266 and ESP32 chips.
-DO NOT MODIFY THESE FILES.

 #myOLED Libary
 This is a special cut down version of the SSD1306AsciiWire library by Bill Greiman.
 The library has been reduced in size and a number of additional features added.
 DO NOT MODIFY THESE FILES.